- Our Approach

 J.D., Boalt Hall, University of California, Berkeley, 1991

-Ragesh served from 2007-2009 as a member of the Board of Directors of Slow Food Nation.
-He is a fan of the NFL and can fairly be described as obsessive about the music of Bruce Springsteen.
+Ragesh is a fan of NFL football and can fairly be described as obsessive about the music of Bruce Springsteen.

 - » Tangri, Ragesh and Little, Jan Nielsen, Parallel Proceedings: The Uncomfortable Intersection of Criminal and Civil Litigation.
 ABTL Northern California Report, Vol. 7, No. 3, 1998.